bram2w/baserow/docs/development/directory-structure.md

   source directory.
 This file is registered as a command via the `setup.py`.
 When someone adds Baserow as a dependency they can use the command `baserow migrate` which is the same as `python src/baserow/manage.py migrate`.
-* `Dockerfile`: the dockerfile that is used to build the image of the backend for running baserow on your local machine.
-* `docker/Dockerfile.dev`: the dockerfile that is used to build the development image of the backend.
+* `Dockerfile`: Builds an image containing just the backend service, build with `--target dev` to instead get a dev ready image.
 * `Makefile`: contains a few commands to install the dependencies, run the linter and run the tests.
 * `pytest.ini`: pytest configuration when running the tests.